Basilduwa/CONNECTTEL-CUSTOMER-CHURN-PREDICTION/README.md

 The company's existing strategies for retaining customers lack accuracy and effectiveness, leading to the loss of valuable customers to competitors.

 ## Aim of the project
+The aim is  to create a robust customer churn prediction system by harnessing advanced analytics and machine learning techniques using available customer data.
+To predict customer churn and execute targeted retention efforts.

 ## ADVANTAGES OF THE PREDICTION
 -Minimize customer attrition.